Cushings Disease In Dogs

 You may even wish to consult with a Homeopathic Veterinarian to consider this approach.
 But, it may be prudent to note that homeopathic remedies should be used with caution as the debate continues on their dilution and effectiveness.

 One diet you can use could be raw chicken with cooked white rice.
 Or, you can boil the chicken and mix with the cooked rice.
 You can also add cooked carrots.
-The cocker spaniel referred to in the beginning of this article was placed on a high protein, rice diet for his remaining years.
+The Cocker Spaniel referred to in the beginning of this article was placed on a high protein, rice diet for his remaining years.

-Conventional drug treatments work for cushings disease in dogs when regulated by your vet.
+Conventional drug treatments work for Cushing's disease in dogs when regulated by your vet.
 Almost all of the negative side effects eventually disappear and your dog will return to good health.

 Be An Informed Pet Parent